donetick/donetick/README.md

 ![Logo](assets/logo.png)

-## Donetick service
-The Donetick service is the backend of the Donetick project.
-It handles all the data processing, storage, schedulers, and communication with the frontend.

-## What is Donetick?
+## What is Donetick
-An open-source, user-friendly app for managing tasks and chores, featuring customizable options to help you and others stay organized.
+An open-source, user-friendly app for managing tasks and chores, featuring customizable options to help you and others stay organized

-## Why I made Donetick?
-As an avid for open-source, I was eager to create a solution that could benefit the wider community.
-Donetick started as a personal project to address my own chore management needs, but it has evolved into bigger tool and decide to open source it for anyone seeking a customizable and privacy-focused task management tool

-## Features
+## Features Highlights
 - Task and Chore Management: Easily create, edit, and manage tasks and chores for yourself or your group.
-- Shared To-Do Lists: Create "Circles" to collaborate on tasks with family or your group
+- Build with sharing in mind: you give people access to you group and you can assign each other tasks. only those assigned to task or chore can see it
-- Assignee Assignment: Assign tasks to specific individuals or rotate them automatically using customizable strategies.
+- Assignee Assignment: Assign tasks to specific individuals with ability rotate them automatically using customizable strategies like randomly, least completed,etc..
-- Recurring Tasks: Schedule tasks to repeat daily, weekly, monthly, or yearly, with flexible customization options.
+- Recurring Tasks: Schedule tasks to repeat daily, weekly, monthly, or yearly or something to trigger on specific day of month or day of the week. if you are not sure you can have adaptive recurring task where it does figure it out base on historical completion
 - Progress Tracking: Track the completion status of tasks and view historical data.
+- API Integration

-## Installation
+## Development Environment
 1. Clone the repository:
 2. Navigate to the project directory: `cd donetick`
 3. Download dependency `go mod download`